10 Best Baitcasting Reels of All Time: Pro’s Top Picks

 Handle Size and Material

 One of the most overlooked parts of any reel is the handle.
-Some anglers might assume that the handle plays a relatively small role in the overall performance and comfort level of the reel, but experienced fishing enthusiasts know that the size and material of a handle can make a big difference in the overall feel in your hands.
+Some anglers might assume that the handle plays a relatively small role in the overall performance and comfort level of the reel.
+Still, experienced fishing enthusiasts know that the size and material of a handle can make a big difference in the overall feel in your hands.

 I personally prefer a larger handle since it allows me to get a faster grip so they can begin reeling in their lure, or setting the hook on a fish – I do have large hands though.
-This is especially important for baits that you don’t want sitting idle in the water once you’ve made your cast.
-However, some anglers like to have a smaller handle as it is simply more comfortable when reeling.
+This is especially important for baits; you don’t want to sit idle in the water once you’ve made your cast.
+However, some anglers like to have a smaller handle, which is more comfortable when reeling.

-This is a characteristic that really comes down to an angler’s personal preference and it might take a good bit of time before you’ll have a better understanding of the type of handle size and material that you generally prefer.
+This is a characteristic that comes down to an angler’s preference, and it might take a good bit of time before you’ll better understand the type of handle size and material you prefer.

 Final Thoughts

-Finding a solid baitcasting reel might seem like a daunting task at first, but if you follow the tips and suggestions I’ve provided in this article, you should be off to a great start.
-There are lots of choices available on the market today, so be sure to select one that you feel confident with—even if it’s a relatively more affordable model.
+Finding a solid baitcasting reel might seem daunting initially, but following the tips and suggestions I’ve provided in this article, you should be off to a great start.
+Many choices are available on the market today, so select one you feel confident with—even if it’s a relatively more affordable model.
 All the reels on my list will certainly do their job and last many years when cared for and used properly.

 Based on my field testing, the best baitcaiter reel is the Shimano Curado DC, due to its price, performance, and build quality.